daodiseomirror/mirror-contracts/contracts/mirror_collateral_oracle/README.md

 Collateral Oracle contract manages a directory of whitelisted collateral assets, providing the necessary interfaces to register and revoke assets.
 Mint contract will fetch prices from collateral oracle to determine the C-ratio of each CDP.

-The Collateral Oracle fetches prices from different sources on the Terra ecosystem, acting as a proxy for Mint Contract.
+The Collateral Oracle fetches prices from different sources on the Daodiseo ecosystem, acting as a proxy for Mint Contract.